divipillai/sdk-nrf/doc/nrf/libraries/modem/lte_lc.rst

    }

 The code block demonstrates how you can use the library to asynchronously set up an LTE connection.
+The :c:enumerator:`LTE_LC_EVT_NW_REG_STATUS` event indicates the network registration status, which can be used to determine if the device is connected to the LTE network.
+The :c:func:`lte_handler` function checks the network registration status.
+If the status is :c:enumerator:`LTE_LC_NW_REG_REGISTERED_HOME` or :c:enumerator:`LTE_LC_NW_REG_REGISTERED_ROAMING`, it means the device is connected to the LTE network.
+Otherwise, the device is not connected.

 Additionally, to enable specific functionalities and receive specific events from the library, you must enable the corresponding modules through their respective Kconfig options: